Union Pacific 844: Union Pacific "8444"

-From 1962 to 1989, the locomotive was numbered UP 8444 because the railroad had given the number 844 to an EMD GP30 locomotive.
-After the GP30 was retired from active service in June 1989, No. 8444 was renumbered back to 844.
+From 1962 to 1989, No. 844 was numbered UP 8444 because the railroad had given the number 844 to an EMD GP30 locomotive.
+After the GP30 was retired from active service in June 1989, No. 8444 was renumbered back to No. 844.
 That GP30 is now owned by Nevada State Railroad Museum in Boulder City, Nevada, and operates periodically at the Nevada State Railroad Museum Boulder City on excursion runs.
 There is now an EMD SD70ACe on the UP roster numbered 8444.

-Accident

-On July 21, 2018, while pulling the Cheyenne Frontier Days Special to Denver, Colorado, No. 844 struck and killed a pedestrian in Henderson, Colorado.
-The pedestrian was standing too close to the track photographing the train as she was hit.
-The train was stopped immediately following the accident.

 Film history

-UP 844 was documented in the 1981 film "Eighty Four Forty Four" by the Union Pacific Railroad.
+No. 844, then numbered as No. 8444, was documented in the 1981 film "Eighty-Four Forty-Four" by the Union Pacific Railroad.
 Some of those clips would be later used for the opening and closing credits of the PBS show Shining Time Station, which ran from 1989 until 1995 (including the four hour-long Family Specials).

-UP 844 also appears in Extreme Trains in the episode "Steam Train", in which it pulled the Frontier Days special from Denver to Cheyenne.
+No. 844 also appears in Extreme Trains in the episode "Steam Train", in which it pulled the Frontier Days special from Denver to Cheyenne.

-UP 844 also makes an appearance in the 2nd Episode of the 3rd Season on the TLC TV series, Mostly True Stories?: Urban Legends Revealed.
+No. 844 also makes an appearance in the 2nd episode of the 3rd season on the TLC TV series, Mostly True Stories?: Urban Legends Revealed.

-In the 1990 PBS special Ghost Trains of the Old West, UP 8444, as it was numbered at the time of filming, is seen pulling a Union Pacific diesel locomotive and passenger train through Wyoming.
+In the 1990 PBS special Ghost Trains of the Old West, No. 8444, as it was numbered at the time of filming, is seen pulling a Union Pacific diesel locomotive and passenger train through Wyoming.

-UP 844 (and several other restored steam locomotives) appear in the music video with the Pat Metheny Group's "Last Train Home".
+No. 844 (and several other restored steam locomotives) appear in the music video with the Pat Metheny Group's "Last Train Home".

-The 2014 short film "Locomotive Song" features UP 844—particularly its running gear—accompanied by the song of the same name by boogie-woogie pianist Honey Piazza.
+The 2014 short film "Locomotive Song" features No. 844—particularly its running gear—accompanied by the song of the same name by boogie-woogie pianist Honey Piazza.